 - A cover letter that states:

-- your name, address and phone numbers;
+- your name, mailing and email address and primary phone number;

 - a paragraph or two describing your writing experience;